getodk/docs/odkx-src/tables-using.rst

 .. warning::

   Many of the view types in Tables are customizable.
 This guide will provide some basic outlines of how to use these view types.
-However, for more accurate instructions you may need to contact the person who built or manages your organization’s ODK Tables application.
+However, for more accurate instructions you may need to contact the person who built or manages your organization’s ODK-X Tables application.

 .. _tables-using-view-data-spreadsheet: